stv0g/modbus-sniffer/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# lg-ess-mqtt
+# modbus-sniffer

+`modbus-sniffer` is little Go command line utility which sniffs Modbus communication (read holding registers commands) via Linux's `ptrace` syscall.
+It does so by attaching itself to a specified process and intercepting all `read()` & `write()` system calls which are used to communicate to a Modbus device attached to a serial port or TCP network.

-This projects is a firmware extension for the 1st generation LG ESS PV/Battery systems to publish the internal system state periodically via MQTT.
+This project is used as a firmware extension for the 1st generation LG ESS PV/Battery systems to publish the internal system state periodically via MQTT to Homeassistant.

 ## Requirements